-The United Kingdom has not only good socio-economic conditions for residents and visitors, but its COVID handling was evaluated pretty well — 6th in the GRWI rank.
+The United Kingdom has good socio-economic conditions for residents and visitors, and its COVID handling was evaluated pretty well — 6th in the GRWI rank.
 However, a very average (33rd) situation is regarding Cybersecurity.
 Even though the infrastructure is there, response categories and legal measures need improvement to create better remote work conditions.

 Now that you’ve got a glimpse of what Europe has to offer, you can dive deeper and find your dream destination.
 The Global Remote Work Index is here to guide you, making it easy to choose the best country for both your career and your adventures.